slidenerd/ec2-mean-test/EC2.md

 Click **Next: Configure Security Group** and let's proceed

 # Step 6: Configure Security Group

+ 1. Security Groups are analogous to a F

 Security Group is somewhat like a Firewall with differences of course.

 ## SmartyPants